 Background and Rationale:

-Evidence collected by the DfE showed that economically disadvantaged students performed less well than their non-disadvantaged peers.
-Subsequently in April 2011 The DfE implemented Pupil Premium to address these underlying inequalities, by ensuring that funding to tackle disadvantage reached the students who needed it most and by requiring schools to be more accountable for the achievement of their disadvantaged pupils.
+Evidence collected by the DfE showed that economically disadvantaged learners performed less well than their non-disadvantaged peers.
+Subsequently in April 2011 The DfE implemented Pupil Premium to address these underlying inequalities, by ensuring that funding to tackle disadvantage reached the learners who needed it most and by requiring schools to be more accountable for the achievement of their disadvantaged pupils.

 The JCB Academy is committed to using the funding in a variety of ways to ensure that funding is used appropriately and has a genuine impact upon educational achievement.